medialesson/hugo-theme-event/CONTRIBUTING.md

 All `<style>` elements must be included inside the `<head>` of the document.[^styleplacement] In other words, all style files must be loaded in the main template.
 They cannot, for example, be placed inside a partial.
 This is a pity, since styles are not tree-shakeable because of this.
+The theme automatically integrates all `*.css` files from the `assets/` directory.

-- Place all style files under `static/styles/`.
+- Place all style files under `assets/styles/`.
-- Reference all style files in the index file `static/styles/_index.css`.
-- For every partial, put a style file with the same folder structure under `static/styles/partials/`.
 - Follow the [BEM](https://getbem.com) naming convention for selectors.
+- For every partial, put a style file with the same folder structure under `assets/styles/partials/`.

  ## References